lsm5/docker/contrib/man/md/docker.1.md

 Comma separated list of registries to replace the default registry.
 Registries will be searched in reverse order

 **--selinux-enabled**=*true*|*false*
   Enable selinux support.
 Default is false.
+SELinux does not presently support the BTRFS storage driver.

 # COMMANDS
 **docker-attach(1)**